ihectorlujan/kde-personalization/README.md

    Search, download and install "Active Accent Frame".
 6. Settings > Appearance > Icons > Get New Icons.
    Search, download and install "Papirus".

+## ZSH and Oh My Zsh installation.

+1. On terminal run this:

+   > sudo apt install zsh

+2. After this verify installation running

+   > zsh --version

+3. If the installation are successfully you can get your version.
+Now let's make it your default shell:

+> chsh -s $(which zsh)

+4. Log out and log back in again to use your new default shell.

 ## Applications, Applets, Widgets and Stuff.